-The members of Professor Andrei Bulatov’s research team have come up with a method for identifying different kinds of phenols in smoked foods.
+The members of Professor Andrei Bulatov’s research group have proposed a new method for identifying different kinds of phenols in smoked foods.
 These are the aromatic alcohols that give such food its ‘smoky’ taste.
-They propose isolating these phenols by use of choline chloride, otherwise known as vitamin B4.
+They propose to extract these phenols by use of choline chloride, otherwise known as vitamin B4.
 Environmentally safe, quick and inexpensive, this method can be used in analytical laboratories at factories, where it is necessary to determine the concentration of these alcohols in prepared foods.

-The research findings have been published in Food Chemistry.1
+The research findings have been published in Food Chemistry.

 Today, phenols are used to produce medicines, paints, and inexpensive furniture made of chipboard or MDF panels and also to process food.
 Some of them are capable of imparting a pleasant smoky aroma to food, so they are often added to sausage or fish.
 But if we eat something that is high in phenols, it can have a deleterious effect on our health, so at factories they pay close attention to their concentrations in food.
 During tests, more often than not meat samples are dissolved in alkalis (in which phenols are very soluble), but the resulting emulsions require additional purification from the fats contained in sausage.